GoogleContainerTools/kpt-functions-sdk/docs/run.md

 1. An updated `podsecuritypolicy_psp.yaml`, mutated by the `mutate-psp` function.
 1. The `payments-dev` and `payments-prod` directories, created by `expand-team-cr` function.

-## Using `kpt functions`
+## Using `kpt fn`

-`kpt functions` provides utilities for working with configuration, including running KPT functions.
+`kpt fn` provides utilities for working with configuration, including running KPT functions.

 ### Installing `kpt` CLI